FormIt3D/autodesk-formit-360-windows-help-old/Building-the-Farnsworth-House/Materials.md

      ![](./images/UpperTerraceSketch_7.png)

-7. End Edit Group mode by double clicking off in space
+7. End Edit Group mode by double clicking off in space or hitting **Esc**

 8. Select the **Glass Walls** group with a **single click** and put it on the **Floor 1** layer